 William joined Watsi on October 17th, 2019.
-Two years ago, William joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-William's most recent donation supported Jonathan, a caring and courageous fire officer from Philippines, to fund surgery to treat hemorrhoids.
+Three years ago, William joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+William's most recent donation supported Victoria, a 3-year-old girl from Kenya, to fund hydrocephalus treatment surgery and improve her quality of life.

 William has funded healthcare for 41 patients in 9 countries.